MarcoDVisser/ccrtm/README.md

 ## Thanks
 Special thanks to Matteo Detto for all the suggestions while I was developing this package.
-Comments from (in no particular order) helped improve documentation and remove bugs;
+Comments from helped improve documentation and remove bugs - so thanks to (in no particular order);
 Zavud Baghirov and Martina Schmirl.